 CONVO is a learning space for students to practice the art of scholarship and citizenship.
 In CONVO Students research, discuss, write and act on critical issues in American politics, engaging with vital questions like: How Democratic is the United States?
 Should Supreme Court Justices serve for life?
 Should some speech NOT be protected?

 Students love CONVO and they have so much fun they don't ever realize how much they are learning.
 Teachers love CONVO because students learn to listen and think before they speak.
 CONVO is also a great way for students to develop autonomous research, communications, and action skills.
 In CONVO students research, disseminate knowledge, discuss, and write editorials expressing their point of view.
 Despite the hard work, at the end of the year my students' biggest complaint is that they didn't get enough CONVO.
 Scroll down to read about how CONVO works and to find our regular CONVO topic updates.
 Listen up!
 It’s time to get engaged!

-Here's How It Works
+How CONVO Works

 Pick the topic

-You guide students, letting them choose between good topics.
+Guide students, letting them choose between good topics.
 To let the students have a controlled choice, I like to put a list of four good topics on board.
 Then as a class, we discuss the pros and cons of each topic and I guide them towards the topic I want.
 Then we vote as a class (I get 4 votes).
 Majority rules.

-*If your class does not have access to the internet, students may cut out graphs, charts, or articles to physically post on a class bulletin board.
+*If your class does not have access to the internet, students may post their claim and support in the form of cut out graphs, charts, visuals, quotes, or articles to physically post on a class whiteboard or bulletin-board.